 Climate Change Risk

 Environmental risk and the connectivity to other risks remains a risk factor that CBCNBLB risk department will monitor across its loan book and financial assets.
-The change in climate through natural disasters, collapse of ecosystems, extreme weather events and potential failure of any mitigation could impact various other existing and emerging risks.
-The World Economic Forum provide the following interconnectivity map for 2019.
+The change in climate through natural disasters, human-made environmental disasters, extreme weather events and potential failure of any mitigation could impact various other existing and emerging risks.
+The World Economic Forum provide the following interconnectivity map for 2020.

 CNCBLB management considers climate change risk in two categories, these risks are defined as: